bryanbraun/tiffany.blog/fitness.md

 Matt D'Avella has, in a sense, saved my life as well as my sanity.

 {% notice info %}
-⚠️ &nbsp; I will reference Matt D'Avella *a lot*.
+  I will reference Matt D'Avella *a lot*.
 Here is one of the videos that got me going.
 {% endnotice %}

 {% include responsive-embed url="https://www.youtube-nocookie.com/embed/YBwWdOJcQTY" ratio="16:9" %}